QMUL/wacky/README.md

 * Boost Libraries - needed for memory mapped I/O.
 * OpenMP - splits processing across local cores.
 Increases speed dramatically.
-* Intel Math Library (OPTIONAL but HIGHLY RECOMMENDED) - this gives massive performance boost.
+* Intel Math Library - this gives a performance boost.
 The default routines are much slower
-* GCC - this program should work with clang and icc as well but it has not been tested yet.
+* GCC or Intel Compiler.
+Clang has not been tested but I don't see a reason why it shouldn't.
+* Python3 if you want to generate stats and further models.
 * A copy of the ukwac corpus.

+### Intel MKL
+The [Intel's Math Library](https://software.intel.com/en-us/intel-mkl/) should be used for extra speed when working out Kronecker products and matrix multiplication.
+I haven't yet tested the claims that MKL is much faster but it seems to be.

 ## Running Wacky